Mixed Precision Training of Neural ODEs: Mixed Precision Training of Neural ODEs

 This process yields the total derivatives of the loss, $\frac{dL}{d\bfx}=\bfa, \frac{dL}{d\bftheta} = \bfg, \frac{dL}{d\bft}=\bft'$, and is summarized in~\cref{alg:backward-pass}.

 \begin{example} To assess the effectiveness of our custom backpropagation and dynamic adjoint scaling, we consider the following test problem

 whose analytical solution is

 We select the parameters of this problem such that $|y(t)|$ and $|y'(t)|$ span nearly the entire range of the normal numbers in \texttt{float16}, which is $[2^{-14}, 65504]$.
-We choose the terminal time $T=2.65$, the weights $\bftheta = (8, -11, 2^{-16})$, and the initial state $x=\frac{65504}{180}$.
+We use the terminal time $T=2.65$, the weights $\bftheta = (8, -11, 2^{-16})$, and the initial state $x=\frac{65504}{180}$.
 We use a 4th-order Runge-Kutta method with 400 equidistant time steps.
-As can be seen by the solid lines in \cref{fig:test_adjoint_plot}, the analytical solution and its derivative vary by orders of magnitude and remain within the normal range of float16.
+As can be seen in \cref{fig:test_adjoint_plot}, the analytical solution and its derivative vary by orders of magnitude and remain within the normal range of \texttt{float16}.
 The low-precision approximation (indicated by a dashed red line) fits the analytical solution closely.

-In~\cref{tab:test_adjoint_err}, we report the relative errors between the true quantities and the numerical approximations of the terminal state and the derivatives of the loss function $L(\{y_i\}_{i=1}^N, \bftheta, \bft)=\frac12 \|y_N\|_2^2$ with respect to the initial state and the components of $\bftheta$ for the precision of float32 and float16 and with and without scaling.
-As expected, scaling does not affect the accuracy of high-precision computations but is crucial in float16.
+In~\cref{tab:test_adjoint_err}, we report the relative errors between the true quantities and the numerical approximations of the terminal state and the derivatives of the loss function $L(\{y_i\}_{i=1}^N, \bftheta, \bft)=\frac12 \|y_N\|_2^2$ with respect to the initial state and the components of $\bftheta$ for the precision of \texttt{float32} and \texttt{float16} and with and without scaling.
+As expected, scaling does not affect the accuracy of high-precision computations but is crucial in \texttt{float16}.
 Here, derivative computations underflow without scaling, whereas our dynamic scaling heuristic yields gradient approximations nearly as accurate as the forward solve.
 It is important to note that simply scaling the loss function to avoid underflow would cause overflow at intermediate time steps in this example.

 \end{example}